The “Bayou City” or “Space City” or “Htown” (whatever you want to call it) has a ton of really fun things to do.

 More than any other Texas city, Houston breaks itself up into smaller pieces by districts and neighborhoods.
 I decided to spend my day in Houston by daytripping to some of my favorites.
-Now, I have a ton of them, but I narrowed it down to three.
+Now, I have a ton of favorite, but I narrowed it down to three districts.
 Here we go!

-CHINATOWN – This area boasts one of the largest Asian populations in America, and is much more diverse than just Chinese residents.
+In Chinatown, you’ll find one of the largest Asian populations in America, and it’s much more diverse than just Chinese residents.
 I love it because it truly feels like a trip overseas without leaving Texas.
 I always like popping into HK Food Market for a shopping experience very different from my normal trips to the store.
 The fresh fish counter is something to behold.
 This spot is guaranteed to make you hungry, so head on over to HK Dim Sum where you can eat some of the tastiest “dim sum” that I’ve ever had.
 It’s basically like a full meal of appetizers.

 Unfortunately, El Real Tex-Mex has permanently closed since filming.